 Develop some strategies for daily living with ulcerative colitis.
-When going out, find out where the restrooms are and carry extra underclothing or toilet paper.
-If you are planning a trip, be sure to speak to your doctor about having enough medication, its generic name in case you run out or lose it, and the names of doctors in the area you will be visiting.
+When going out, find out where the restrooms are.
+If you are planning a trip, be sure to speak to your doctor about having enough medication, its generic name in case you run out or lose it and the names of doctors in the area you will be visiting.

 Learning to live with ulcerative colitis will allow you to pursue the activities you’ve always enjoyed and allow you to lead a normal and healthy quality of life.

 To diagnose ulcerative colitis, doctors ask about the symptoms, do a physical exam and do a number of tests.
 Testing can help the doctor rule out other problems that can cause similar symptoms, such as Crohn’s disease, infection, hemorrhoidal bleeding, irritable bowel syndrome (IBS), or diverticulitis.

 Tests that may be done include:

 - A colonoscopy is a test where the doctor uses a thin, lighted tool to look at the inside of your entire colon.
 At the same time, the doctor may take a sample (biopsy) of the lining of the colon to substantiate a ulcerative colitis diagnosis.